 |3rd of January 2019||2nd of January (England, Wales, Northern Ireland)|

 What can you do if the working tax credit payment is late?
 You should check the payment date on your award notice or contact your bank.
-Make these preliminary checks before you call the tax credits helpline for further advice.
+Make these preliminary checks before you call the tax credits helpline to get further advice.

 As a rule, tax credits bank holiday payments clear and get paid to beneficiaries a few days earlier, or later, than the actual payment date.
 That means if you did not get paid on the due date, there could be a delay because of local holidays.